Opinion | After a disastrous boat parade, Trump gets a sinking feeling

 We must ponder.

 The boats came from many places, pennants waving, and their catalogue was lengthy and full of dubious promises, like Hammacher Schlemmer.
 From the involuted curves of gerrymandered districts they came, and from rosy-heeled suburbia, and from the echoing chambers of Facebook, and from low-rumbling Birtherdom, led by the mighty Fox News Viewership, they came.
-They were not woke, but there was a wake, the kind that would swamp several vessels and require their crews’ rescue by the Coast Guard.
+They were not woke, but there was a wake, the kind that would swamp several vessels and require their crews’ rescue by the Travis County Sheriff’s Office.

 In some ways, we could interpret this as a great success — a Titanic success, even, in the sense that it was very big and some boats even succeeded in sinking (although not in every sense, as you got the feeling most people there had a positive perception of ICE).
 Indeed, you could go so far as to say that it is what the Founders intended, at least insofar as it involved a lot of foundering.
 And not since Moby Dick have I seen so many boats sent to the depths by a great white wail.